helium/react-native-helium/guides/AddGateway.md

 To add a gateway to the helium network you must create a signed [AddGatewayV1](https://helium.github.io/helium-js/classes/transactions.AddGatewayV1.html) transaction.
-You can use [@helium/transactions](https://helium.github.io/helium-js/modules/transactions.html) to create an [AddGatewayV1](https://helium.github.io/helium-js/classes/transactions.AddGatewayV1.html) transaction and then use this module to sign it.
+You can use [@helium/transactions](https://helium.github.io/helium-js/modules/transactions.html) to create an [AddGatewayV1](https://helium.github.io/helium-js/classes/transactions.AddGatewayV1.html) transaction and then use {@link signGatewayTxn} to sign it.

 Here is a short example.
 For more information you can see the fully working [example app](https://github.com/helium/react-native-helium/blob/main/example/src/AddGatewayTxn/AddGatewayTxn.tsx).